moriya/WiFiProfileGenerator/README.md

 On iOS, this is normally possible with a tool Apple provides called **Apple Configurator** - I do not have a Mac, and this tool only works on Mac devices - so this is the best next thing!
 Windows & Android use the same format, so you can typically export a configured Wi-Fi network from a Windows machine, and import into an MDM to deploy widespread, but also to your Android devices.

-This web app makes the job simple - you don't have to do any sort of exports, or use Apple Configurtor - you simply fill out the details, copy the profile to your clipboard, and you can use it however you wish - usually the contents are saved in a format such as ***wifi.mobileConfig*** for iOS, or something such as ***wifi.xml*** format for Windows & Android.
+This web app makes the job simple - you don't have to do any sort of exports, or use Apple Configurtor - you simply fill out the details, download the profile, and you can use it however you wish - the file is automatically saved in the correct format: ***wifi.mobileconfig*** for iOS, or ***wifi.xml*** for Windows & Android.

 ## How does it work?